-The PFMI are international standards for payment, clearing and settlement systems, including central counterparties, and trade repositories.
-They are designed to help ensure safety, efficiency and resilience of the infrastructure supporting global financial markets.
-To that end, a full, timely and consistent implementation of the PFMI is fundamental.
+The PFMI are international standards for payment, clearing and settlement systems, including central counterparties and trade repositories.
+They are designed to help ensure the safety, efficiency and resilience of the infrastructure supporting global financial markets - so their full, timely and consistent implementation is fundamental.

 Scope of the assessments

 The implementation monitoring covers the 24 Principles contained in the PFMI as well as Responsibilities A to E. Reviews are carried out in three stages: